-- Everyone is battling the same problems.
+- Everyone is battling the same problems

 The challenges we face when creating presentations in a business context are largely the same as those in an education context.
-And the situation in Africa is no different to Europe or the USA.
+And the situation in Africa is no different to Europe or the US.

-- Relevance is king.
+- Relevance is king

-- Messages are often hidden.
+- Messages are often hidden

-- Pyramids are great.
+- Pyramids are great

-Regardless of whether I’m substantiating a core message with arguments or logically breaking down learning objectives and content, Barbara Minto’s pyramid principle is extremely useful.
+Whether I’m substantiating a core message with arguments or logically breaking down learning objectives and content, Barbara Minto’s pyramid principle is extremely useful.
 While providing structure up front is also crucial in learning-based situations, summaries typically come at the end.

-- Design principles are universal.
+- Design principles are universal

 Apart from the workshop itself, it was great to spend three whole days engaging in discussion with over 700 interested participants as to how learning and technology can change the lives of people in Africa.
-Thank you to the organisers for this fantastic conference!
+Thank you to the organizers for this fantastic conference!